First, know that all SCAN plans provide the medically needed dental services that are covered by Original Medicare.

 For example, if we receive your completed dental enrollment form on Feb.
 15, you can start using your supplemental dental benefits on March 1.

 If you’re already a SCAN member and you’re not currently enrolled in a supplemental dental plan, you can enroll in a Delta Dental plan during the annual enrollment period— or AEP—which runs from Oct.
 15 to Dec.
-7 each year, or within 60 days of Jan.
+7 each year, or within two calendar months from Jan.
 1.

 Q: How can I find or change a dentist?